-The Test is designed to assess personal literacy and numeracy capabilities.
-The Test is computer-based and consists of both multiple choice and short answer questions.
-The purpose of the Test is to demonstrate to future employers that early career teachers have high levels of literacy and numeracy.
+The test is designed to assess personal literacy and numeracy capabilities.
+It is computer-based and consists of both multiple choice and short answer questions.
+The purpose of the test is to demonstrate to future employers that early career teachers have high levels of literacy and numeracy.

 CSU has put into place a range of support options specifically for initial teacher education students preparing for the test, which are available from the moment an offer is accepted.
 If you are a current CSU student and have any questions regarding the test, please email email@example.com.

 The following websites provide detailed information about the test: